 The frequency of the use of checks in modern commerce has made it impossible, in many instances, for a witness to later testify that he/she specifically remembers who issued a particular check to him/her.

 The Florida Legislature, in recognizing the impossibility of criminal prosecution without a legally acceptable identification of the accused, has created certain identification presumptions.

 To take advantage of these legal identification presumptions, the following information, regarding the identity of the party presenting the check, should be obtained by the party accepting the check:

 The identification shall be written upon the check itself unless a check cashing card procedure is used.

 IN ORDER FOR THIS EVIDENCE TO BE ACCEPTED BY THE COURT, the store or other recipient must carefully comply with the recording of EVERY DETAIL of identification outlined above.
 Failure to record even one of the named requirements for identification could deny the Prosecutor benefit of the identification presumption.

 Where a check card procedure is used, the accepting party shall record on the check the check cashing card identification number.
 Such check cashing card shall be issued only after information has been placed on file by the merchant and the card contains the signature of the cardholder.

-It should be noted that Prosecution of Bad Checks drawn on out-of-state banks is very difficult and the acceptance of out-of-state Driver's Licenses as identification on checks is discouraged as it may result in the prosecution being unable to obtain sufficient legal identification to prosecute.
+It should be noted that Prosecution of Bad Checks drawn on out-of-state banks is very difficult and the acceptance of out-of-state Driver's Licenses as identification on checks is discouraged as it may result in the prosecution being unable to obtain enough legal identification to prosecute.
 Recommend to your customers that they obtain a Department of Highway Safety Identification Card that is very similar to a Florida Driver's License if they are to be cashing checks in Florida.